Sculpture: Wood carving

 Wood carving has been extremely widely practiced, but survives much less well than the other main materials, being vulnerable to decay, insect damage, and fire.
 It therefore forms an important hidden element in the art history of many cultures.
 Outdoor wood sculpture does not last long in most parts of the world, so that we have little idea how the totem pole tradition developed.
 Many of the most important sculptures of China and Japan in particular are in wood, and the great majority of African sculpture and that of Oceania and other regions.

 Wood is light, so suitable for masks and other sculpture intended to be carried, and can take very fine detail.
 It is also much easier to work than stone.
 It has been very often painted after carving, but the paint wears less well than the wood, and is often missing in surviving pieces.
 Painted wood is often technically described as "wood and polychrome".
 Typically a layer of gesso or plaster is applied to the wood, and then the paint is applied to that.

 Soft materials

 Three dimensional work incorporating unconventional materials such as cloth, fur, plastics, rubber and nylon, that can thus be stuffed, sewn, hung, draped or woven, are known as soft sculptures.
 Well known creators of soft sculptures include Claes Oldenburg, Yayoi Kusama, Eva Hesse, Sarah Lucas and Magdalena Abakanowicz.
-Soft sculptures challenge the traditional rigidity of sculpture by introducing pliable, often ephemeral materials that create a sense of fluidity and movement.
-These works can evoke a wide range of emotions, from playfulness to vulnerability, depending on the materials and forms used.
-By utilizing fabric, foam, and other soft elements, artists can manipulate scale and texture in ways that traditional materials like stone or metal do not allow.
-Additionally, soft sculptures often blur the boundaries between fine art, craft, and design, engaging with themes of the body, domesticity, and consumer culture.
-This versatility has made soft sculpture a significant medium for contemporary artists exploring new dimensions of materiality and meaning in three-dimensional art.